Lotus Film Goa

 Editor

 A rolling stone.
 That could sum up Gasper’s career projectile.
-But while other stones gather all the moss, Gasper has been out learning new tricks, seeking new adventure, and moving boundaries.
+But while other stones gather all the moss, Gasper has been out learning new tricks, seeking new adventures, and moving boundaries.

-At the core, Gasper has always loved storytelling when he first wrote stories for the school magazine.
+At the core, Gasper has always loved storytelling, ever since he first wrote short stories for the school magazine.
 At the turn of the millennium, Gasper joined an English daily to head the web edition.
 Over the course of his 7-year newspaper stint, he coded the website, redesigned the newspaper, wrote features for the Sunday edition and produced photo-documentaries for print and web editions.

-Working with other film-makers as editor, Gasper soon realised he loved finding connections, and helping bring stories to life.
-In the dark confines of the edit suite, he found new adventures pursing through hours of rushes, building sequences.
-So he turned his attention to documentary film editing where he’s helped put together films that have gone on to hit the festival circuits worldwide.
+Working with other filmmakers as editor, Gasper soon realised he loved finding connections and helping bring more stories to life.
+In the dark confines of the edit suite, he found new adventures, pursing through hours of rushes and building sequences.
+So, he turned his attention to documentary film editing.